Entrepreneurs DNA | The book

 - Going global is an essential part of a whole success complex.
 It’s more than a person’s or a company’s success.
 Going global is the ultimate economic success of the country one goes global from.

 Entrepreneurial success is all about the business you run, not about the product you build.
 The product follows the business – not the other way around.
 Top investors invest in people and their business – not in technology and their products.

 How the best of the best think, inspire, execute and literally create the economy of a country

 For over 50 years, the most relevant technology products came from Silicon Valley.
 A small area in Northern California.
 We know about hidden champions from all corners of the world who dominate a small subset of an industry segment.
 But the foundation of our future technology still today comes from Silicon Valley.

 Most of the foundation technology came from other parts of the world.
 But the commercial success, the success of the founders, the company, and the society this all happened in was and still is the Bay Area.
 Neither the rocket, nor the transistor, or the first computer, or the telephone, or the Internet or the electric automobile or pretty much any other technology was first developed there.
-Germany, Switzerland, Sweden and other countries have been the big contributors to the rise of the global technological development.
-But the final product, the production and the sales of those products have not been conducted in the original countries.
+Germany, Switzerland, Sweden, and other countries have been the big contributors to the rise of global technological development.
+But the final product, the production, and the sales of those products have not been conducted in the original countries.
 The countries are proud of their creators and the creation, but they have absolutely nothing from that success.

 Today, companies don’t even have to move to California – they get simply acquired by US or Chinese companies and can stay where they want.
-The economic rise and technological influence however vanishes away.
+The economic rise and technological influence however are vanishing away.
 Germany let Kuka, one of the top robotics companies go to China.
 The UK let DeepMind, probably the most advanced AI companies on the planet go to the US, only to name a few.